When was the last time you gazed into the sky and took a good, long look at the stars?

 The International Dark-Sky Association advocates dark sky parks as national areas protecting true darkness.
 In turn, these parks protect nocturnal species and allow scientists to do astronomy research.
 And, of course, the protected parks with their views of the galaxy are excellent places for the public to enjoy.

-To make the International Dark-Sky Association list of dark sky parks, a prospective park must include in its application a sky quality survey, lighting inventory and management plan, community partners, and education and outreach plans.
-There are currently almost 200 designated International dark sky places around the world.
+To make the International Dark-Sky Association list of dark sky parks, a prospective park must meet certain qualifications.
+The application process includes a sky quality survey, plans for education and outreach and details about how the park manages light.
+There are currently almost 200 designated international dark sky sites around the world.

-There are lots of fabulous dark-sky destinations all across the United States.
-Here’s a list to get you started on your next night sky adventure.
+There are lots of fabulous dark sky destinations all across the United States.
+Here’s a list of parks and dark sky camping options to get you started on your next night sky adventure.

-The official website of Adirondack Park in New York, Adirondack Sky Center, has a countdown to the next total solar eclipse on April 8, 2024.
-This New York dark sky park encompasses more than six million acres of land and is the largest publicly-protected area in the contiguous U.S., with the town of Tupper Lake nestled in the center.
+This New York dark sky park encompasses more than six million acres of land and is the largest publicly protected area in the contiguous U.S., with the town of Tupper Lake nestled in the center.

-Visitors to Tupper Lake are privy to some of the darkest skies in the Eastern United States, thanks to a combination of low light pollution, low humidity, and high altitude.
+Visitors to Tupper Lake are privy to some of the darkest skies in the Eastern United States, thanks to a combination of low light pollution, low humidity and high altitude.
+You can set up at a dark sky campground nearby to appreciate the stars every night.
+The Adirondack Sky Center & Observatory also features stargazing parties, lectures and other special events focused on the wonders of the night sky.

 For daytime exploration, The Wild Center at Tupper Lake features an elevated treetop trail that links bridges and walkways for a bird’s-eye view of the Adirondack forest.
 Back on ground level, visitors can experience additional trails and a kid-friendly play area.